AmineBarrak/Compromised-IoT-Devices/README.md

 | (6) DVR Digital Video Recorder  | ANNKE DVR 8CH              |

-Nous avons collecter deux type de donnee (Network Traffic, Energy consumption).
-Les metrique utilise dans ce travail sont detaille dans le tableau suivant:
+We have collected two types of data (Network Traffic, Energy consumption).
+The metrics used in this work are detailed in the following table:

 |     Tool      | Feature         | Description                                                                       |
 |:-------------:|-----------------|-----------------------------------------------------------------------------------|